 Color-coded at Brad’s suggestion!

-And as to the reason why there isn’t a concrete schedule is?
 The PLL is weird.
 So weird, in fact, that I wanted to bring Brad in — which is something we’ll try now and refine going into the future — with a format we’ve referring to internally as “Why did God curse us with the thirst for this knowledge?”, which will hopefully give you insight into the kind stuff we talk about during the day, mostly for fun (and, I suppose, the betterment of this website/newsletter) with a very real3 conversation that we had:

 Nick: So, can you give me a quick explainer of how the PLL season works?